Whether you’re applying for a full-time role as a graphic designer or trying to win more work as a freelancer, you’ll need to write a cover letter.

 While you might think that your portfolio is all that really matters, a good graphic design cover letter is vital in helping you stand out from the crowd.

-So what should your cover letter look like?
+So, what should your cover letter look like?
 Even if you’ve taken graphic design freelance jobs in the past, you might be unsure about the conventions of applying for full-time employment.
-Or, you might be faced with a potential client who wants a full cover letter.
+You might be faced with a potential client who wants a full cover letter – and you’re not even sure who to address it to!

 We’re going to go through what your cover letter needs to include, and some tips for writing it, plus examples and templates to help you structure a great letter.